Becky (Chow) Hoesli

 My name is Becky Hoesli.
 I graduated in 2009 from Taylor University as a biology/pre-med major.
-I graduate in 2013 from the University of Michigan Medical School.
+I graduated in 2013 from the University of Michigan Medical School and am now doing my residency there.

 While I was at Taylor, my professors challenged me to grow both academically and spiritually; they were available to talk and give advice on anything from school work, to politics, and to life in general.
 I was able to develop deep relationships with several professors, which still continue today, and I felt comfortable enough to walk into their office at any time and sit down.